moritztim/Scratch/README.md

 5. To generate a new project/sprite file from the extracted files, run `make build`.

 ## Limitations
-- **Modifications of extracted files are not supported**.
-The JSON file does not get parsed, validated or updated.
+- **Modifications of extracted files are not supported.** *If you modify your files, you need to re-import them in the editor.* The JSON file does not get parsed, validated or updated.
-- **Asset files can be renamed for clarity**.
-The Makefile accounts for this by regenerating the correct names inside of the assets output directory while making the build.
-While extracting it uses the hashes from extracted file names to check if a file is already present, based on its hash, not its name.
-However, if the file is modified and re-extracted, a duplicate file with the new hash will be created, which can be ignored or deleted.
+- **Asset files can be renamed but when modified in the editor, they will be duplicated.** *You will have to delete your renamed files and rename the extracted files again.* This is because the Makefile can only find renamed files if they have the exact same contents as the file being extracted.
+It can however generate valid file names in the output.
+(Both of these conditions arise because the files names are derived from the files' MD5 hashes.)

 ## File Structure